satyavaishnavi0001/satyavaishnavi0001/README.md

 - Hi, I’m @satyavaishnavi0001
-- I’m interested in becoming a programmer.
+- At present, I am undertaking training with the aim of becoming a programmer.
-- I’m currently studying B.E.
-CSE, First Year.
+- I’m currently pursuing First Year B.E. in Computer Science and Engineering.
-- I’m looking to collaborate on any Scratch Projects and basic C projects.
+- I want to collaborate on any Scratch Projects and basic C projects.
+- I am a fast learner when it comes to acquiring new knowledge.
-- You can reach me on sindhuvaishnavi5@gmail.com .
+- You can reach me at sindhuvaishnavi5@gmail.com.

 <!---
 sindhuvaishnavi0001/sindhuvaishnavi0001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.